 The following example shows a CAMT.053 account statement file.
 It includes the group header, account details, an opening booked balance (OPBD), and an entry with its corresponding transaction details.

-In a CAMT.053 account statement, each transaction entry includes a Bank Transaction Code (<BkTxCd>) element.
-This element classifies the transaction using the ISO 20022 Bank Transaction Code structure.
-This structure helps you identify the type and direction of the transaction.
+Each transaction entry in a CAMT.053 statement includes a Bank Transaction Code (<BkTxCd>) element, which classifies it using the ISO 20022 structure and helps you identify its type and direction.

 ISO 20022 uses a three-tier classification system to define Bank Transaction Codes.
 This hierarchy moves from broad business areas to granular transaction details: